AdolfCarr/Rotating_Cube_In_QT_and_Swing/RotatingCube_Java/README.md

 - **Select Project in the project Directory:** Click to select the project and simply click Run.

-- **View Output**: Qt Creator will show the application's output in the Application Output pane at the bottom of the screen.
-This pane displays any console output from your application.
+- **View Output**: NetBeans will show the application's output in the Application Output canvas pane at the middle of the screen.